sharonpamela/technologybootcamp/lab_manage_workloads/lab_manage_workloads.rst

   In ESX:

   - The steps in this exercise could also be done from Prism while using an ESXi cluster that has its VMware vCenter instance is registered to Prism.
-  - The image below shows the side by side comparison of what the Actions drop down menu would look like for a VM hosted in ESXi versus one hosted in AHV.

   .. figure:: images/manage_workloads_06.png